 cellranger count takes FASTQ files for 5’ Gene Expression and/or Feature Barcode (cell surface protein or antigen) libraries and performs alignment, filtering, barcode counting, and UMI counting.
 It uses the Chromium cellular barcodes to generate feature-barcode matrices, determine clusters, and perform gene expression analysis.
 The cellranger count pipeline outputs a .cloupe file which can be loaded into Loupe Browser for interactive visualization, clustering, and differential expression analysis.

 Follow the instructions here to use Cellranger on your data.
-Note that Cellranger is only supported by Linux operating systems currently.
+Note that Cellranger is currently only supported by Linux operating systems.
 The

 cellranger count and